tanrbobanr/rocket-league-replay-format/README.md

 1. `List[DebugString]` DebugStrings :: Debug information.
 2. `List[TickMark]` TickMarks :: The frames in which a goal was scored or a save was made.
-3. `List[String]` Packages :: Various packages from CookedPCConsole that were used in the game.
+3. `List[String16]` Packages :: Various packages from CookedPCConsole that were used in the game.
-4. `List[String]` Objects :: A list of objects used in the game.
+4. `List[String16]` Objects :: A list of objects used in the game.
-5. `List[String]` Names :: A list of object names used in the game.
+5. `List[String16]` Names :: A list of object names used in the game.
 6. `List[Class]` Classes :: A list of class indicies.
 7. `List[ClassNetCacheEntry]` ClassNetCache :: A list of network attribute encodings.